 Before arrival Actors will be asked to prepare their hair and makeup at home.
 Upon arrival, they should be ready to put on their wig, and should bring only enough makeup or hair products for quick touch-ups.

 Any cast and crew members experiencing symptoms related to COVID-19 or having had contact with anyone who has tested positive for COVID-19 (within 5 days prior to the event) will not be allowed to perform.
 Cast will only enter the Playhouse through the stagedoor entrance, to check in.

 INSIDE THE BACP

 During pre-show prep, 30-minute windows may need to be scheduled for cast members to be in their assigned dressing room, get costumed and apply any wigs.
 Backstage areas and dressing rooms will be cleaned and sanitized each day.
 If individual mics are required, cast members will be assigned a personal microphone, and all mics will be sanitized after each performance.
-Set pieces and props will also be sanitized following every performance.

 Cast and crew members will maintain acceptable social distancing whenever possible.
-After each performance, costumes will be sprayed with disinfectant.

 Only those on the cast and crew list will be allowed backstage.